-readData(fileName)
+readData(self, fileName)

-This function will read in CSV data from the file name passed in.
+This function will read in CSV data from the file name passed in as a string.
 You may assume that the user will only select "valid" CSV files, and do not have to do error checking.
 You may use the CSV module if you would like.
-We suggest that you use an attribute such as self.CSVData = [] to store your data.
-This will allow all methods to access the data via the "self" reference.
+Your readData function should return a list where each item in the list is a list of the data items in one row of the CSV File.
 If an entry has leading or trailing spaces, you should strip the extra spaces before storing it.
 (This will prevent leading spaces from showing up in your GUI.)